 What do the different colored nameplates mean?
 Player nameplates are color coded to identify the experience level of each participant in a game.
 A GREEN nameplate identifies someone who has played in less than 100 total Spoker games, a BLUE nameplate identifies someone who has played in between 100 and 1,000 total Spoker games and a BLACK nameplate identifies someone who has played in more than 1,000 total Spoker games.
 Games played in the PRACTICE lobby do NOT count towards these totals.

 What does it mean when a table shows BEG on it?
-Some Spoker contests only permit beginning players in them.
-These contests are labed "BEG" in the game lobby.
-A beginning player is defined as anyone who has played less than 100 times for a particular contest type.
-For example, GREED is a particular contest type.
-1/6 of the Spoker contests are only open to beginning players.
+Some Spoker games only permit beginning players in them.
+These games are labeled "BEG" in the game lobby.
+A beginning player is defined as anyone who has played less than 100 times for a particular game type.
+For example, GREED is a particular game type.
+1/6 of the Spoker games are only open to beginning players.

 Certification cards can be printed once players start competing against other live players.